Karlie Kloss Joins Scarlett Johansson In New Instance Of Whitewashing

 “These images appropriate a culture that is not my own, and I am truly sorry for participating in a shoot that was not culturally sensitive,” she tweeted to her more than 2 million followers.
 “My goal is, and will always be, to empower and inspire women.
 I will ensure my future shoots and projects reflect that mission.
 Sincerely, Karlie.”

 Many expressed disappointment that Vogue and the Victoria’s Secret model committed cultural appropriation or used elements from other cultures that are not theirs.
-They found the spread offensive especially that the issue was supposed to celebrate diversity.
+They found the spread offensive, especially that the issue was supposed to celebrate diversity.
 Some argued that the magazine could have asked an actual Japanese lady to pose for the spread to display the country’s rich traditions.

 Apparently no Japanese models were available for Vogue's 'diversity' issue.
 Thank god Karlie Kloss could fill in. https://t.co/scubTKAyoS pic.twitter.com/WjRatfwfTT